 Valencia Bluffs are sea cliffs along the West Coast Trail in Pacific Rim National Park Reserve on the southwest shore of Vancouver Island, about 29 miles (47 km) northwest of Port Renfrew and 11 miles (18 km) southeast of Bamfield, British Columbia.
 The bluffs were named for the steamship Valencia that wrecked here in 1906.
 In coastal areas with a relatively steep bathymetric slope, the continuous action of ocean waves on the coastline may create a steep cliff, the slope of which depends on a variety of factors including the jointing, bedding, and hardness of the bedrock.
 Waves breaking on a steep cliff face expend energy that erodes the base of the cliff, eventually creating a wave-cut notch with an overhang.
 This notch continues eroding until the weight of the overhanging cliff causes it to collapse.
 The loose debris is then gradually transported by waves and currents.
 On a coast consisting of material relatively resistant to erosion such as sandstone, limestone, or granite, a flat wave-cut platform is created in front of the cliff.
 Southwest Vancouver Island is comprised of distinct assemblages of geologic formations, or terranes, that have accreted onto the western margin of North America, principally the Wrangellia terrane that extends from Vancouver Island to central Alaska.
-Wrangellia consists largely of an oceanic plateau consisting of a vast outpouring of basalts, called flood basalts, that erupted onto the ocean floor and was subsequently accreted to the western margin of the North American plate.
-On the west coast of Vancouver Island, the Wrangellia Terrane is intruded by a belt of plutonic rock called the Westcoast Crystalline Complex that formed during the Jurassic.
-Valencia Bluffs is composed mainly of erosion-resistant amphibolite, diorite, and migmatite.
+Wrangellia consists largely of an oceanic plateau consisting of a vast outpouring of flood basalts, that erupted onto the ocean floor and was subsequently accreted to the western margin of the North American plate.
+On the west coast of Vancouver Island between Port Renfrew and Barkley Sound, the Wrangellia terrane is overlain by marine sedimentary rocks of the Carmanah Group that were deposited during the Late Eocene to Late Oligocene.
+It generally covers no more than 0.6 miles (1 km) inland and ranges in elevation from below sea level to less than 330 feet (100 m).
+The Carmanah Group consists of interbedded sandstone, conglomerate, and shale that form the wave-cut platforms along this part of the coast.
+On the west coast of Vancouver Island, the Wrangellia terrane is intruded by a belt of plutonic rock called the Westcoast Crystalline Complex that formed during the Jurassic.
+This is exposed at Valencia Bluffs which is composed mainly of erosion-resistant amphibolite, diorite, and migmatite.

 The maritime fur trade in the early 1800s was followed by a booming timber industry that created a rapid increase in shipping traffic.
 The Fraser River Gold Rush in 1858, the Leechtown Gold Rush near Sooke in the 1860s, the Caribou Gold Rush of 1862, the Klondike Gold Rush between 1897-1899 all fueled the movement of people and goods along the coast.
 The destination for most of these ships was the Strait of Juan de Fuca, a place with notoriously strong currents and stormy weather that caused hundreds of shipwrecks on the southwest coast of Vancouver Island.
 SS Valencia was an iron-hulled passenger steamer built in 1882 as a minor ocean liner for service between Venezuela and New York City.
 The ship displaced 1,598 tons and was 252 feet (77 m) in length.
 In 1898, Valencia was sold to the Pacific Steam Whaling Company, which brought her around Cape Horn to the U.S. West Coast to provide passenger service between San Francisco and Alaska.
 On 19 June 1898, Valencia was chartered by the U.S. Army as a troop transport.
 Valencia also supported a survey of College Fjord in Prince William Sound led by Captain Edwin F. Glenn.
 In 1902, Valencia was sold to the Pacific Coast Steamship Company.
 After several incidents including a collision in Elliott Bay at Seattle, and a grounding at Saint Michael, Alaska, Valencia was moored in San Francisco and used only as a backup vessel.
 In January 1906, she was used for a run from San Francisco to Seattle.
 The weather was clear on departure, but at Cape Mendocino, the weather took a turn and a strong wind started to blow from the southeast.
 Unable to make celestial observations, and out of sight of land, Valencia missed the entrance to the Strait of Juan de Fuca.
 Shortly before midnight on 22 January, she struck a reef 11 miles (18 km) off Cape Beale.
 To prevent her from sinking, the captain ordered her run aground on Vancouver Island but instead struck another submerged reef within sight of the shore.
 In the ensuing confusion, most of the ship’s lifeboats were launched and three capsized while being lowered, spilling their occupants into the ocean, two more capsized at sea, and one disappeared.
 The death toll was 136, only 37 survived, and every woman and child onboard Valencia died in the disaster.
 Valencia was one of the worst shipwreck disasters on the west coast and the final impetus for the creation of the Dominion Lifesaving Trail and the construction of the Pachena Point Lighthouse.
 Valencia is one of five shipwrecks at Valencia Bluffs.
 The others are Janet Cowen, Robert Lewers, Woodside, and Varsity.